bakame-php/cron-expression/README.md

 echo json_encode($cron); //display '"3-59\/15 6-12 *\/15 1 2-5"'
 ```

-To work as intended, The `Bakame\Cron\Expression` uses under the hood the `Bakame\Cron\ExpressionParser` class.

 ### Parsing a CRON Expression

-This package resolves CRON Expression as they are described in the [CRONTAB documentation](https://www.unix.com/man-page/linux/5/crontab/)
+To work as intended, The `Bakame\Cron\Expression` resolves CRON Expression as they are described in the [CRONTAB documentation](https://www.unix.com/man-page/linux/5/crontab/)

 A CRON expression is a string representing the schedule for a particular command to execute.
 The parts of a CRON schedule are as follows: